 In the same way as her Articulation can draw the parties into a more objective frame of mind, so her use of Inquiry and listening can encourage them to be more open to exploring possibilities.
 ‘What happens if this doesn’t settle?’ is a question that Catherine often poses to prompt the parties to re-think the implications of their positions.

-The third key voice in the professional mediator’s repertoire is Critique.
+The third key voice in the professional mediator’s repertoire is Evaluate.

 Challenge, a more abrupt controlling voice, occasionally has its place too, especially when the disputants are both in the same room and no progress is being made, but its function is to get people to stay with the process.
 ‘We agreed that we’re not going to make demands, but we are going to ask questions.’
 ‘We said we would not keep going back to the same point.’

-Critique is not a re-focusing device, but a more thorough form of evaluation, and it becomes more important as movements and the prospects for a settlement begin to emerge.
-Its purpose is to enable each party in turn to assess the proposition or counter-proposition that the other party is relaying to them through the mediator.
+Evaluation is not a re-focusing device, but a more thorough form of assessment, and it becomes more important as movements and the prospects for a settlement begin to emerge.
+Its purpose is to enable each party in turn to weigh up the proposition or counter-proposition that the other party is relaying to them through the mediator.
 (After the initial introductory expositions, usually held with all concerned in the same room, the parties withdraw to separate rooms and the mediator manages the process by shuttling between them.)

-Again, the mediator’s role is not to carry out the evaluation of these proposals for her clients, but to help them to adopt and use the Critique voice for themselves.
+Again, the mediator’s role is not to carry out the evaluation of these proposals for her clients, but to help them to adopt and use the Evaluate voice for themselves.

 It can be difficult, but at the same time particularly valuable, if they are still in the grip of strong emotions.
 You can see why Catherine describes her role as ‘a tough form of neutrality’, when she tells her clients, ‘It doesn’t actually matter to me what you decide.
 Of course I’d like you to go away happy, but the question you have to ask yourself is whether you’re satisfied to move forward on this basis.’